 Selling Fast in September 2017

-With the start of a new year, so comes a new wave of young powerhouses ready to risk their reputations for a chance at eternal glory on the iconic Apollo stage.
+With the start of a new season comes a new wave of young powerhouses ready to risk their reputations for a chance at eternal glory on the iconic Apollo stage.
 Your cheers (or boos) will decide who receives the night’s biggest honor—Top Dog—along with a cash prize of $20,000.
 Consider this your chance to see legends in the making before they become household names.

 Theater events in September 2017